-Almost every day for eight years, state drug lab chemist Sonja Farak manufactured drugs, stole samples, and tested evidence while under the influence, throwing thousands of drug cases into question.
+Almost every day for eight years, state drug-lab chemist Sonja Farak manufactured drugs, stole samples, and tested evidence while under the influence, throwing thousands of drug cases into question.

 But the Amherst drug lab scandal doesn’t stop there.

 After Farak’s arrest in 2013, the Massachusetts Attorney General’s Office (AGO) claimed her misconduct lasted under five months.
 All the while, they had crucial evidence showing that the misconduct was more severe.
 That means thousands of people were convicted based on bad evidence — and the AGO hid that information from them and the courts.

 Since then, thousands of defendants affected by misconduct at the Amherst lab have been kept in the dark about what happened and denied any meaningful chance at a remedy for their wrongful convictions.

-On September 20, 2017, the ACLU of Massachusetts, together with the Committee for Public Counsel Services (CPCS) and law firm Fick & Marx LLP, filed a petition urging the Massachusetts Supreme Judicial Court to dismiss every case in which Farak was the state's chemist.
+On September 20, 2017, the ACLU of Massachusetts, together with the Committee for Public Counsel Services (CPCS) and law firm Fick & Marx LLP, filed a petition urging the Massachusetts Supreme Judicial Court (SJC) to dismiss every case in which Farak was the state's chemist.
 The petition calls for the dismissals due not only to Farak's wrongdoing but also the AGO's misconduct.
 It also asks the court to establish rules to prevent this type of prosecutorial misconduct.